KxSystems/embedPy/README.md

 #### embedPy function API

-Using the function API, `embedPy` objects can be directly declared callable, enabling more-direct calling of functions/methods.
+Using the function API, `embedPy` objects can be directly declared callable, enabling direct calling of functions/methods.

 Users explicitly specify the return type as embedPy, q or foreign.
-Given `obj`, an embedPy object, we can carry out the following operations
+Given `obj`, an `embedPy` object representing a callable Python function/method, we can carry out the following operations
 ```q
 obj[*]                / declare obj callable (returning embedPy)
 obj[*]arg             / call obj(arg) (returning embedPy)